Menu

 7. It’s Worth Researching About Adrenal Dysfunction

-It has been estimated that up to 90% of us also have adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction), so it’s worth exploring the signs and symptoms of this, so you can act to treat it as soon as possible.
-If your doctor won’t check your adrenals, you can very simply order testing yourself here and here.
+It has been estimated that up to 90% of us also have adrenal dysfunction (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction), so it’s worth exploring the signs and symptoms of this, so you can act to treat it as soon as possible.
+If your doctor won’t check your adrenals, you can very simply order testing yourself here.

-For many people, adrenal fatigue symptoms end up being half the problem, and they can’t get better on thyroid medication without working on their adrenals as well.
+For many people, adrenal symptoms end up being half the problem, and they can’t get better even on thyroid medication without working on their adrenal health as well.

-It is estimated that around 90% of us with hypothyroidism have the autoimmune disease Hashimoto’s Thyroiditis as the cause for our failing thyroid.
+Around 90% of us with hypothyroidism have the autoimmune disease Hashimoto’s Thyroiditis as the cause for our reduced thyroid hormone levels.

 It’s often really helpful to confirm if we do indeed have Hashimoto’s, as certain things can help to keep it under control, and lowering antibodies (getting it in to remission) is often cited to help in symptoms such as brain fog and fatigue.